dingqingy/cpsc540_a1/README.md

 CS ID: n6q0b

-Report is located in doc directory, and all code located in code directory.
+Report is located in a1sol.pdf, and all code is located in code directory.